turingschool/outcomes/2015_outcomes_report.markdown

 This is the **2015 Outcomes Report for Turing**.
 The following data represents the 1406, 1407, 1409, 1410, 1412, 1502, 1503, and 1505 cohorts of the Turing School, who graduated between December 2014 and December 2015.

+### Outcome of Third-Party Audit

+[Skills Fund](http://skills.fund/) is a leading financial partner for training programs like ours and is helping lead the charge to better define, understand, and share program outcomes.
+Joseph Kozusko, co-founder, volunteered to audit our data.
+Here is his statement:

+      June 1, 2016

+      Turing School of Software and Design asked Skills Fund to examine the 2015 Outcomes Report in order to provide transparency and third-party objectivity in reporting, tracking, and analyzing outcomes.

+      The examination was performed on the data provided, and included a review of individual and aggregate student records through statistical analysis and, on a test-sample basis, evidence supporting the outcomes from employers.
+We believe that this examination provides a logical basis for the findings that:

+      * the data types collected are relevant, fair, and consistent with industry best practices
+      * the data analysis was performed with accurate and clean mathematical formulas
+      * individual student records are robust and have a small (non-significant) percentage of missing information
+      * outcomes-specific data related to employment status is, on a test-sample basis, accurate

+      The conclusion of Skills Fund is that the Turing School of Software and Design 2015 Outcomes Report is reflective of strong data integrity, uses consistent standards measures, and indicates markers of a high-quality accelerated learning program.

+      Joseph Kozusko
+      Co-founder, Skill Fund

 ## Completion Rates

 * Total students who could have graduated: 136